Employee Inclusion Learn how to correctly analyse this topic.

 Sidenote

 When coming across company reports that include aggregated (or consolidated) and non-aggregated data, you can still treat this topic.
-Please keep in mind that when the gender breakdown is only available for the non-aggregated number of employees, it would be important also to provide the aggregated number of employees to allow the reader to make a more informed judgment when it comes time to rate both the value and scale of the company's impact.
+Please keep in mind that when the gender breakdown is only available for the non-aggregated number of employees, it would be important also to provide the aggregated number of employees to allow the reader to make a more informed judgment when it comes time to rate both the value and severity of the company's impact.

 The difference between aggregated and non-aggregated data is that the latter only includes financial/other information on the parent company.
 In contrast, aggregated data includes data from the parent company and its subsidiaries.